passwordless-id/webauthn/docs/index.md

 >
 > Same goes for user verification, it is now `preferred`, like the native WebAuthn protocol.
 > While this reduces security, it supports a wider range of security keys.
+>
+> Lastly, the response format has been changed completely to be compatible with the output as the `PublicKeyCredential.toJson()` method.
+Currently only FireFox implements this method though.
+We hope this will increase compatibility cross-libraries in the long term.

 - Use platform authenticator by default => authenticator selection pops up by default
 - `authenticatorType` was removed => use `hints` instead
 - User verification default: `required` => `preferred`
 - Timeout: 1 minute => no timeout
+- Response format changed

 The docs for the legacy version 1.x are found [here](/version-1)